 Your heating engineer will systematically check things such as:

-In most cases, the leak will be coming from one of the above.
-It needs to be fixed before increasing your boiler’s pressure.
+In most cases, the leak will come from one of the above.
+You must fix it before increasing your boiler’s pressure.

 The boiler will then need to be topped up, using the small braided hose beneath the boiler casing (the filling loop).

-Monitor the pressure gauge as you increase boiler pressure — the ideal boiler pressure is 1.5 bar, which is what you’re aiming for around 1.5 bar (always check your owner’s manual to confirm this).
+Monitor the pressure gauge as you increase boiler pressure — the ideal boiler pressure is 1.5 bar, which is what you’re aiming for (always check your owner’s manual to confirm this).

 Note: As you fill up your heating system, air will enter.
 This essentially creates a blockage in your heating system, so it needs to be removed.
 You’ll need to top up the boiler and bleed radiators at the same time, so it’s worth getting a second pair of hands to help you during the process.

-As you bleed them, pressure will drop (so you’ll need to keep topping up via the filling loop) alongside bleeding them, until ALL air has escaped.
+As you bleed the radiators, pressure will drop (so you’ll need to keep topping up via the filling loop) alongside bleeding them, until ALL air has escaped.
 We’ve created a guide covering how to bleed radiators here.

-The final step to clear the F1 fault code and get your boiler up and running again, is to reset your boiler; job done!
+The final step to clear the F1 boiler fault code and get your boiler up and running again is to reset your boiler.
+Job done!

-The F1 fault code isn’t the only common issue with Ideal Boilers.
+The Ideal boiler F1 code isn’t the only common issue with this boiler brand.
 In most scenarios, multiple error codes will show at once.
 When they don’t, there’s still a chance that there’s more than one problem.

 If your boiler still isn’t fixed, jump over to our guide covering the most common Ideal boiler problems here.

-Still got issues?
+Still got a problem?
 Send us an email via our contact page and we’ll do our best to help you out.